-A general meeting of the guarantee subscribers to the inflicts condign punishment upon all who can be proved late Art Treasures Exhibition was held on Wednesday morning in the Mayor's parlour, Town Hall, Manchester.
-The keepers, by this time, came up, one of whom Colonel Hamilton, secretary to the committee, read the repeatedly struck the beast on the head with a crowbar, of visitors 1,335,915.
-Up to the public close of the boy was also injured, but less seriously.
-Exhibition, on the 17th inst., the cash receipts from all A frightful catastrophe happened on the Central curred, includes all the expenses of returning the conbuilding and its fittings.
+A general meeting of the guarantee subscribers to the

+Colonel Hamilton, secretary to the committee, read the repeatedly struck the beast on the head with a crowbar, report, wherein it was stated :- "The total number of and at length stunned it; but one of the blows glanced paying visitors reached 1,053,538.
+The season-ticket holders of both classes availed themselves of their privileges to enjoy 282,377 visits, making the total number of visitors 1,335,915.
+Up to the public close of the Exhibition, on the 17th inst., the cash receipts from all sources standing to the credit of the committee may be stated at 98,500%.
+The total expenditure up to the same period, and the further liabilities which are definitely known to the committee, such as cost of police to the end of November, insurance of all kinds, rents, &c., amount to 99,500l.
+The still further outlay to be incurred, includes all the expenses of returning the contributions to their respective owners."
+To meet the excess of expenditure over the cash receipts, there is the building and its fittings.
 The committee are of opinion that the guarantee fund will remain untouched.
-The following resolutions were carried unanimously :-"That this meeting, as well on behalf of the immediate promoters and supporters of the Exhibition of Art Treasures of the United Kingdom, as the city of Manchester, of all ranks and countries who have enjoyed its beauties and benefited by its lessons, records its sense of profound gratitude for the existence of that social harmony in this country which alone rendered such a gathering possible.
-It acknowledges for the country at large the munificent liberality and disinterestedness of the in their decisions by a sincere sympathy for a great and refining work, and by an honest desire to improve and gratify their fellow-creatures."
+The following resolutions were carried unanimously:-"That this meeting, as well on behalf of the immediate promoters and supporters of the Exhibition of Art Treasures of the United Kingdom, as the city of Manchester, where that exhibition was held, and the vast thousands of all ranks and countries who have enjoyed its beauties and benefited by its lessons, records its sense of profound gratitude for the existence of that social harmony in this country which alone rendered such a gathering possible.
+It acknowledges for the country at large the munificent liberality and disinterestedness of the contributors, whether in the highest or the humblest ranks of life, believing that one and all were moved in their decisions by a sincere sympathy for a great and refining work, and by an honest desire to improve and gratify their fellow-creatures."
 "That full powers be given to the executive committee to dispose of the Exhibition and its fittings in any way they may think proper."
-"That a sum not exceeding 1000% be placed at the disposal of the executive committee, to be desirable to recognize the services of the officers of the committee."
-"That the warmest thanks of this meeting be rendered to the Executive Committee of the Art Treasures Exhibition, for their unwearied exertions in furtherance of the Exhibition, and the admirable manner in which they have carried out the designs of its promoters,"
+"That a sum not exceeding 1000% be placed at the disposal of the executive committee, to be used by them, at their discretion, should they deem it desirable to recognize the services of the officers of the committee."
+"That the warmest thanks of this meeting be rendered to the Executive Committee of the Art Treasures Exhibition, for their unwearied exertions in furtherance of the Exhibition, and the admirable manner in which they have carried out the designs of its promoters."